TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsExtras.md

 </li>
 <li>

-The generalization of the formula
+The generalisation of the formula

 $$
 \left(\begin{array}{cc} a &  b \\  c & d\end{array} \right)^{-1}